Laura Osnes: Stage career

 Osnes starred as Polly Peachum in the Atlantic Theatre Company's Off-Broadway revival of The Threepenny Opera from March to May 2014.
 For this role, Osnes received her second nomination for the Drama Desk Award for Outstanding Featured Actress in a Musical.
 Osnes starred as Julie Jordan in the Lyric Opera of Chicago's production of Carousel, alongside Steven Pasquale, in spring 2015.
 The production closed on May 3, 2015.
 The production received positive reviews.

 She took part in the world premiere of the new original musical, Bandstand, directed and choreographed by Andy Blankenbuehler, which premiered at the Paper Mill Playhouse, New Jersey from October 8 through November 8, 2015.
 The musical has music by Richard Oberacker and book and lyrics by Robert Taylor and Oberacker.
 Osnes most recently starred in the musical on Broadway at the Jacobs Theatre, with her co-star Corey Cott.
 It opened on April 26, 2017, with previews beginning March 31.
 The production closed on Broadway on September 17, 2017, after 24 previews and 166 regular performances.

 Following the closing of Bandstand, Osnes has performed frequently in the Broadway Princess Party show that premiered at Feinstein's/54 Below, which she also hosts and co-developed with music director Benjamin Rauhala.
 The Princess Party has become a recurring live event at that venue that gathers both popular and up-and-coming stage actresses; at these performances, each actress assumes the identity of a Disney Princess and performs a song from stage or screen in character as that princess, with Osnes typically emceeing and performing as Cinderella.
 She also performed in this show on the road with fellow Broadway actresses Susan Egan (Beauty and the Beast, Hercules) and Courtney Reed (Aladdin).

 In August 2021, Osnes exited a concert production of Crazy For You at the Guild Hall in East Hampton, NY after the producers mandated COVID-19 vaccinations for performers, though she denied the initial reports that said she was fired and said she chose to exit, defending her decision to not get vaccinated.“In 2021 I faced some cancel culture with a tabloid news article in the paper,” said Osnes.
 “The community disowned me and deserted me, and we definitely felt a need for a change.
 We felt we had to get out.
 It wasn’t even safe for me to remain in New York anymore.”Osnes began performing with Shiners, a musical circus in Nashville following her departure from New York City.

+On February 27, 2026, Osnes performed at an event hosted by the National Endowment for the Humanities and Task Force 250 in the Indian Treaty Room of the Eisenhower Executive Office Building near the White House.